kakuffo/Cucumber-Gradle/README.md

 Prerequisites
 ========
-* An internet connection so Maven can download all the 3rd party libraries
+* An internet connection so Gradle can download all the 3rd party libraries
-* Java 1.6
+* Java 1.7
-* Maven 2.0.9
+* Gradle 1.10

 How to build and deploy
 ================
-Navigate to the folder with pom.xml and run
+Navigate to the folder with build.gradle and run
-> mvn clean install jetty:run
+> gradle jettyRun

 Then hit http://localhost:8080/whiteley-zoo